State of Washington Classified Job Specification

 OR

-Positions act as the designated natural resource program technical expert for a major agency sub-division or region.
+Positions act as the designated natural resource program technical expert for an agency division or region in a specified field of work.

 Distinguishing Characteristics

-Technical expert positions at this level are distinguished from the Natural Resource Specialist 5 by their designation in an agency-sub division or region as opposed to designation as the highest-level agency-wide expert.
+Technical expert positions at this level are distinguished from the Natural Resource Specialist 5 by their designation in an agency division or region in a specified field of work as opposed to designation as the highest-level agency-wide expert.

-Technical expert positions at this level are distinguished from the Natural Resource Specialist 3 by providing consultation, program guidance and expertise to other program staff as opposed to providing program information to management, stakeholders, or members of the public.
+Technical expert positions at this level are distinguished from the Natural Resource Specialist 3 by providing consultation, program guidance and expertise to other program staff as opposed to providing program information to management, interested parties/groups, or members of the public.

 Typical Work